jpsca/jx/docs/content/catalog.md

 ### `auto_reload`

-When `True` (default), jx checks if component files have changed and reloads them automatically.
+When `True` (default), Jx checks if component files have changed and reloads them automatically.
 Great for development.

 For production, set to `False` to skip file modification checks: